 (Oct 11) - The Waterfalls & Mills of Conca della Campania

 My friends from Napoli Underground (NUg) took another hike recently, but at quite the opposite end of Campania from the one cited directly above.
 This one was into the Roccamonfina Regional Park in the hills above the north-western end of the Campanian plain in the rugged coastal mountains between the Volturno and Gargano rivers.
 (See the above link for details of the park and mountains.
 It's one of the most interesting areas in Italy.
-Really!
-I know, they always say that.)
-They went to the small town of Conca della Campania (identified as 'Conca' in the upper-left corner of the image) to have a look at a series of waterfalls and watermills.
+Really!)
+They went to the small town of Conca della Campania ('Conca' in the upper-left corner of the image) to have a look at a series of waterfalls and watermills.
 Most of the smaller sites around here have such treasures that you can find and explore relatively easily, and Conca is no exception.
 The trail is marked.
 Fulvio (of NUg) writes in detail of the hike:

 ...the Calore has gouged a series of deep canyons, known in Italian as the Gorges of the Calore.
 Due to the difficulty of accessing this part of the river, these canyons are still rough and unspoiled—all the better for you if like to hike and go rafting...